Richard II, Henry IV & Henry V

 that Henry V gave a rousing speech to his men, who, remember, were vastly

 outnumbered, just before they defeated the French.
-London mint.
+Ironically, Henry V died of fever at the very

 WMH-8071: Henry IV and V Medieval House of Lancaster Hammered